 If we go by some early studies conducted by Mayo Clinic, tea tree oil has been found effective in head lice treatment.
 It can be used alone or can be blended with other products to remove lice.
 However, the need of well-designed trials has also been expressed before making any strong conclusion.

-New York University, Langone Medical Center also provided a report stating tea tree oil being more effective for treatment of head lice when combined with lavender essential oil.
+New York University, Langone Medical Center also provided a report stating tea tree oil is more effective for treatment of head lice when combined with lavender essential oil.

 - A pediculicide containing melaleuca oil (tea tree oil) and lavender oil